maksymilianrozanski/akkaExamEval/README.md

-A simple app created while exploring typed akka, and akka persistence.
+A simple app created while exploring Akka Typed, and Akka Persistence.

 App is allows generating exams/quizzes from question pool.
 The results of exams are saved, and exam score is displayed to users.